Neural Representations for Modeling Variation in Speech: Experimental setup

 \subsection{Understanding representations}

 To obtain a better understanding of the acoustic properties to which our final best-performing neural acoustic distance measure is sensitive, we conduct several additional experiments using the Speech Accent Archive recordings.
-We first evaluate how well the models are able to capture variation in a specific group of non-native speakers.
-By restricting the background (i.e.~the native language) and thereby creating a more homogeneous sample, human accent ratings may be closer together.
+We first evaluate how well the models are able to capture variation in specific groups of non-native speakers.
+By restricting the background (i.e.~the native language) and thereby creating a more homogeneous sample (similar to the Dutch speakers dataset), human accent ratings may lie closer together.
 Strong correlations between human perception and acoustic distances when the range of scores is large (as in the full dataset), may not necessarily also imply strong correlations when there is less variation.
-Consequently, this experiment investigates whether or not our models also model human perception at a more fine-grained level.
+Consequently, this experiment, together with the analysis of the Dutch speakers data, investigates whether or not our models also model human perception at a more fine-grained level.

 In addition, to understand whether the acoustic distances comprise (linguistically relevant) aspects of pronunciation different from pronunciation distances computed using MFCCs or phonetic transcriptions, we fit multiple linear regression models.
 In those models, human accent ratings are predicted based on the acoustic distances of our best-performing self-supervised neural model, MFCC-based acoustic distances \citep{acoustic-measure}, and phonetic transcription-based differences \citep{wieling2014a}.
 We evaluate the contribution of each predictor to the model fit, and assess the model's explained variance to determine whether distinctive aspects of pronunciation are captured.